Recruitment Process

 How much will I be paid as a UK nurse?

-As mentioned above, the NHS operate a 'band' system where each job falls under a specific band.
+As mentioned above, the NHS operates a 'band' system where each job falls under a specific band.
 Each band correlates to a particular range on the pay scale.
 Full details can be found here.

 It is most likely that you will be hired as a Band 5 staff nurse.
 From the NHS Website, the salary scale is: